Skip to Content

 Ferns require soil that provides the right balance of drainage and moisture retention.
 Using regular garden soil or a mix that doesn’t cater to their needs can hinder their growth.
 Ferns won’t thrive in soil that’s too dense or doesn’t drain well.

-See also How to Grow and Care for Geraniums (Expert Tips)
+RELATED: How to Grow and Care for a Cactus Plant Like an Expert

 Opt for a light, airy potting mix that’s specifically designed for ferns or indoor plants.
 You can also make your own mix by combining peat moss, perlite, and vermiculite.
 This combination ensures adequate drainage while retaining enough moisture to keep the roots happy.